Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-Finally, we prove that, after identifying group $1$, the adversary can correctly identify each member.
-This step can be done using a similar approach to that above.
-We define two sets $\mathcal{B}^{(n)}$ and $\mathcal{C}^{(n)}$ (Figure \ref{fig:converse}) around $p_1$.
-We will show that with high probability, the true estimated value of $p_1$ (shown as $\widetilde{p_1}$) is inside of $\mathcal{B}^{(n)}$.
-Also, all $p_u$'s of other members of Group 1 are outside of $\mathcal{C}^{(n)}$, and since their estimated values are close to ${p}_u$'s, the estimated values will be outside of $\mathcal{B}^{(n)}$.
+\textbf{Third step: Identifying user $1$ among all of the members of Group $1$:} In this step, we prove that, after identifying Group $1$, the adversary can correctly identify each member.
+This step can be done using a similar approach to the one above.
+We define two sets $\mathcal{B}^{(n)}$ and $\mathcal{C}^{(n)}$ around $\textbf{p}_1$.
+We will show that with high probability, the true estimated value of $\textbf{p}_1$ (shown as $\widetilde{\textbf{p}_1}$) is inside of $\mathcal{B}^{(n)}$.
+Also, all $\textbf{p}_u$'s of other members of Group 1 are outside of $\mathcal{C}^{(n)}$, and since their estimated values are close to ${\textbf{p}}_u$'s, the estimated values will be outside of $\mathcal{B}^{(n)}$.
 Therefore, the adversary can successfully invert the permutation $\Pi$ within Group $1$ and identify all of the members.
 Below are the details.